-Senate summons service chiefs over arms proliferation — Nigeria Today
+Senate Summons Service Chiefs Over Arms Proliferation — Nigeria Today

 The Senate on Tuesday summoned all Service Chiefs for explanation over proliferation of firearms in the country.
 The upper chamber also mandated its Committee on Intelligence and National Security to conduct thorough investigation into the development to unravel its remote and immediate causes.
 The resolutions were sequel to a motion on “Proliferation of Dangerous Firearms […]

-The post Senate summons service chiefs over arms proliferation appeared first on The Herald Nigeria Newspaper.
+The post Senate Summons Service Chiefs Over Arms Proliferation appeared first on Leadership Newspaper.

 Learn how to make money online.
 Click here